The Novartis Indian Metabolics team launched a patient support program (PSP) for those living with diabetes in India.

 Matching adherence to patient behavior

-With the evolution of patient behavior, such as increased adoption of digital technology and requirement of personalized disease management, it was clear the team needed to reach patients where they were - online.
+Based on patient trends, including the increased adoption of digital technology and growing demands for personalized disease management, it was clear the team needed to reach patients where they were: online.

 A public awareness website

 Online disease monitoring tools